 - Sprinkle them over a salad

-- Add them your next baked potato.
+- Add them to your next baked potato

 Of course, there are some ways I would NOT use these veggie crumbles.
 For example, don’t expect them to hold their flavor or have a crumbly texture in soupy dishes like chili or stews. for that you might want to go with a store-bought processed vegan sausage crumble.

 OK.
-On to the veggie crumbles recipes!
+On to the veggie crumbles recipes.

 Plant-Based Sausage Crumbles Creations